ElWanderer/kOS_scripts/documentation/readme.md

 ##### User input

-The scripts were deliberately written to be useful early on in career game of KSP, when action groups are not available.
+The scripts were deliberately written to be useful early on in career game of KSP, when action groups are not available (though it seems the abort group may not be available so early once KSP reaches v1.2).
 Currently there are two main ways users can interact with a running script:
  * the ABORT button (usually backspace) is used to trigger a change in state.
 This is used for a launch abort, but also other occasions.
 For example, if you have rescued a Kerbal and still have empty seats in your vessel, hitting abort will initiate a return to home.
    - An important thing to note here is that you shouldn't assign any part actions to the abort group, unless those parts have been jettisoned by the time you reach orbit.
 To be honest, this is an approach I had started to take myself prior to using kOS - jettisoning the rest of the ship from the command module is not something you want triggered midway through a Munar Orbit Insertion burn!
  * target selection.
 Some scripts will prompt the user to pick a target, chiefly those that require rendezvousing with another craft.
 If you have rescued a Kerbal and still have empty seats in your vessel, selecting a new target will initiate a new rescue mission.